zilongshanren/CutTheRope-x/README.md

-A CutTheRope like game demo made with cocos2d-x 2.1.3.
+A CutTheRope like game demo with a in-game level editor,  made with cocos2d-x 2.1.3.

-This game is portable and it can run both on ios and android.
+The game is portable and it can run both on ios and android.

-If you want to run it on android device, you can copy directory "android" to your cocos2dx root directory, then you can run it on your android device.
+If you want to run it on android device, you should copy directory "android" to your cocos2dx root directory, then you can run it on your android device.

 TODO:

-    1.Due to the like of cross-platform guesture regonizer, so I don't implement a "long press" guesture.
-I use two tap count for the long press event.
+    1.Due to the lack of a cross-platform guesture regonizer, so I don't implement a "long press" guesture.
+I use two tap count for the long press event.If you can confuse about this, you should read the follows tutorials first.